-In this in-depth course on heating, ventilation, and air conditioning (HVAC) systems, students identify and analyze the energy consumption of the various HVAC equipment and systems used in commercial buildings.

-This course introduces the fundamentals of psychrometrics, fan laws, and air/water properties.
-Students interpret fan tables and pump curves for energy calculations.
+In this in-depth course on HVAC systems, students identify and analyze the energy consumption of the various HVAC equipment and systems used in commercial buildings; learn the fundamentals of psychrometrics, fan laws, and air/water properties; and interpret fan tables and pump curves for energy calculations.
 Building heating and cooling load calculations are emphasized.
-Prerequisites: NRG 101 and MAT 140 and PHY 120
+Prerequisites: NRG 101 and (Test score or MAT 153 or higher) and PHY 120